Opportunities for counting activities are all around us. Here is a free printable that kids can use to count some common items in their homes.

 On the playground, they can count steps on the slide.
 On the way home from school, they can count stop signs.
 At school, they can count the doors in the hallway.
-There are opportunities for counting activities all around us.
+There are opportunities for counting and math activities all around us.

 Counting at Home

 Here is a counting activity that kids can easily do at home.
 I just updated this printable to add an extra page.
 It now includes two pages, for twice the amount of fun!

 Kids can walk around their homes to find and count all of the doors, windows, tables, beds, mirrors, sinks, etc. This is a great page to send home when parents are asking for activity ideas.

 You can also use it as a holiday or summer break activity, a rainy day activity, or during a pandemic quarantine.
 Ha….I never could have imagined that I would type the last part of that sentence!